 TNSR is Hiring an Executive Editor

-The Texas National Security Review (TNSR, https://tnsr.org) is seeking a motivated, innovative, detail-oriented, and energetic executive editor to take the reins after the successful inaugural tenure of Dr. Doyle Hodges.
+The Texas National Security Review (TNSR, https://tnsr.org) is seeking a motivated, innovative, detail-oriented, and energetic executive editor.
 We are looking for candidates eager to help lead what has become one of the world’s premier journals on international security.

 About the Journal